 As a profession, we are uniquely positioned to obstruct injustice and challenge the dominant ideology and majoritarian narratives.
 We must promote ways to enhance the learning and development of all students.
 It is time that we, as educators, become the driving force in crafting our narrative on behalf of our profession, education as a whole, and particularly, PK-16 students.
 This narrative includes effective educational practices and policies with goals and outcomes that reflect the success of all students.
 By redefining the meaning and markers for success, we can encourage students to become active learners, productive citizens, critical thinkers, and leaders in their communities and across the globe.

 The 2020 AACTE Annual Meeting invites you to join in this unified effort to disrupt inequities while educating for inclusion and change.
-Proposals are invited that explore strategies for infusing equity and inclusivity into preparation and practice, embrace activism and innovation as methods for transforming democracy, conceptualize practices for establishing a sustainable and diverse profession, and demonstrate successful partnerships and collaborations that advance clinical partnerships and promote community engagement.
-In addition to the sociocultural frameworks that are commonly utilized, we also welcome the usage of Critical Race Theory (CRT), DisCrit, LatCrit, indigenous methodologies, womanism, queer theory, and other frameworks not commonly represented in educator preparation work.
+The concurrent sessions will explore strategies for infusing equity and inclusivity into preparation and practice, embracing activism and innovation as methods for transforming democracy, and conceptualizing practices for establishing a sustainable and diverse profession, and will highlight successful partnerships and collaborations that advance clinical partnerships and promote community engagement.
+In addition to the sociocultural frameworks that are commonly utilized, the presenters will highlight the usage of Critical Race Theory (CRT), DisCrit, LatCrit, indigenous methodologies, womanism, queer theory, and other frameworks not commonly represented in educator preparation work.

 Under this thematic organizer, a variety of interactive sessions will be grouped in four strands: